MANTRA-Chain/mantra-dex/contracts/pool-manager/src/tests/unused_constants.md

   - Usage locations: ../../mantra/mantra-dex/contracts/pool-manager/src/tests/integration/swap.rs:624
 - [ ] **UUSD_UWETH_POOL_RAW** (used 1 times)
   - Usage locations: ../../mantra/mantra-dex/contracts/pool-manager/src/tests/integration/swap.rs:2803

-## Summary Statistics

-Usage distribution:

-- Used 0 times: 5 constants
-- Used 1 times: 196 constants
-- Used 2 times: 73 constants
-- Used 3 times: 35 constants
-- Used 4 times: 33 constants
-- Used 5 times: 18 constants
-- Used 6 times: 26 constants
-- Used 7 times: 6 constants
-- Used 8 times: 5 constants
-- Used 9 times: 11 constants
-- Used 10 times: 7 constants
-- Used 11 times: 2 constants
-- Used 12 times: 3 constants
-- Used 13 times: 2 constants
-- Used 14 times: 2 constants
-- Used 15 times: 2 constants
-- Used 16 times: 2 constants
-- Used 17 times: 1 constants
-- Used 20 times: 1 constants
-- Used 21 times: 1 constants
-- Used 22 times: 1 constants
-- Used 24 times: 1 constants
-- Used 25 times: 1 constants
-- Used 28 times: 1 constants
-- Used 34 times: 1 constants
-- Used 39 times: 1 constants
-- Used 42 times: 1 constants
-- Used 47 times: 1 constants
-- Used 48 times: 1 constants
-- Used 49 times: 1 constants
-- Used 56 times: 1 constants
-- Used 59 times: 1 constants
-- Used 65 times: 1 constants
-- Used 80 times: 1 constants
-- Used 81 times: 1 constants
-- Used 82 times: 1 constants
-- Used 99 times: 1 constants
-- Used 113 times: 1 constants

 ## Instructions for AI Coder Agent